 Columbia Valley was granted AVA status in 1984.
 Located on the eastern side of Washington, it is the largest AVA in the state, responsible for 99% of total wine production.
 With its dessert-like conditions (average annual rainfall is only 6-8 inches per year), irrigation is a necessity.
 The Columbia River, as well as snowmelt from the Cascade Mountains, supplies the region’s water for agriculture.
 Washington has an interesting dynamic between winemakers and grape growers in that they are often exclusively ‘Makers’ or ‘Growers’.
 Today, nearly 50% of Barnard Griffin’s fruit is grown on the estate.

 This 2018 Merlot was sourced from four vineyards: Black Rock (Yakima Valley); Vinagium (Red Mountain); Caroway (Columbia Valley); and Lonesome Spring Ranch (Yakima Valley).
 All vineyards are farmed sustainably.

-Harvested in the evening to maintain temperature.
-During maceration on the skins, pumpovers are performed twice daily.
-Fermentation temperarture tops out at 29°C, with 19 months in a combination of new and neutral European oak barriques following to soften the wine.
+Harvested in the evening to maintain freshness.
+During maceration on the skins, pump-overs are performed twice daily.
+Fermentation temperature tops out at 29°C, with 19 months in a combination of new and neutral European oak barriques to soften the wine.